You may decide to take out private health insurance to give yourself a wider range of health care options than what is

 For example, with private health insurance, you might be able to choose your own doctor, be treated in a private hospital, or as a private patient in a public hospital.
 In some situations, it might mean you’re treated faster.

 You do not have to have private health insurance in Australia.
 All Australian residents have access to healthcare through Medicare.
 There is no evidence that private health insurance gets you better health care, or employs better doctors and nurses.

-You will almost certainly have to pay a ‘gap’ fee.
+You will probably have to pay a ‘gap’ fee.
 This is the difference between how much the doctor charges, and the combined cover provided by Medicare and your health insurer.